Luka-pp/Milestone-Projet-4/Readme.md

 Products are then loaded using command **python manage.py loaddata products**.

-After running necessary **migrations** basic products and categories are loaded in database.
+After running necessary **migrations** basic products and categories are loaded into database.

 ### Special thanks to my mentor Spencer Barriball for help and advice throughout the development!